State investigates ag's COVID-19 safeguards

 "Farmers and ranchers and those in the agriculture industry have taken it upon themselves," he said, "to protect themselves and their employees in the best way possible by providing PPE (personal protective equipment) … as it’s available and following the (governor's) executive order as we can.”

-The letters the Attorney General's Office sent June 15 to ag organizations notes Cal-OSHA has published guidelines for preventing COVID-19 infection among the state's agricultural employers and workers.
+The letters the Attorney General's Office sent June 15 to ag organizations notes that the California Division of Occupational Safety and Health has published guidelines for preventing COVID-19 infection among the state's agricultural employers and workers.

 NO RETALIATION